 AP Isolation– click enable if you do not want to share the Main WIFI-connected device with virtual WiFi-connected users.

 After rebooting you will see multiple SSID names from the same Access point and a different password.

-Hope this post helpful for you to know how to create Multiple SSID in a Single Access Point without sharing data with each other even while connected to the same Access point.
+Hope this post is helpful for you to know how to create Multiple SSID in a Single Access Point without sharing data with each other even while connected to the same Access point.